nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

     - `Location.name` corresponds to its primary name.
     - The join table links a `Location` with its `nicknames`.
         - - [ ] Use business logic to prevent a user from setting its `Location.name` within its `List<Name> nicknames`.
 - While primary name must be unique, other names are not.
-Many `Location` may share the same `Name` in their `List<Name> otherNames`.
+Many `Location` may share the same `Nickname.name` in their `List<Name> nicknames`.
     - For example, several `Location` may be called "Buffalo Mountain", but each `Location` would have a unique primary name of "Buffalo Mountain A", "Buffalo Mountain (CO)", etc.
-    - If "Buffalo Mountain A" was deleted, we do not want all "Buffalo Mountain" records in the `Name` table to be deleted from the database.
+    - If "Buffalo Mountain A" was deleted, we do not want all "Buffalo Mountain" records in the `Nickname` table to be deleted from the database.
-    - If no records exist in the join table connecting a `Location` with "Buffalo Mountain", within `Name.name`, "Buffalo Mountain" should be deleted.
+    - If no records exist in the join table connecting a `Location` with "Buffalo Mountain", within `Nickname`, "Buffalo Mountain" should be deleted.
         - This seems possible via `orphanRemoval = true` on the `Location` side
             - - [ ] confirm via JUnit5 tests
-    - Therefore, the database would have several copies of the "Buffalo Mountain" `Name`.
+    - Therefore, the database would have several copies of the "Buffalo Mountain" `Nickname`.
-- For `Location.nicknames`, **`Location` `1:m` `Name`**.
+- For `Location.nicknames`, **`Location` `1:m` `Nickname`**.
 - **Unidirectional**, `Location` is **owner**.
-    - `Name` does not need to know about its `Location`, `Region`, or other relationships.
+    - `Nickname` does not need to know about its `Location`, `Region`, or other relationships.
-    - A `m:m` relationship between `Location` and `Name` would allow for proper normalization and would prevent duplicates, but this would require manual deleting and seems excessive for this application.
+    - A `m:m` relationship between `Location` and `Nickname` would allow for proper normalization and would prevent duplicates, but this would require manual deleting and seems excessive for this application.
-    - Also, other entities, such as `Region`, may also use the `Name` table for a collection of names.
+    - Also, other entities, such as `Region`, may also use the `Nickname` table for a collection of names.
-- **Optional** - a location may only have one name and `List<Name> nicknames` may be empty or **null**.
+- **Optional** - a location may only have one name and `List<Nickname> nicknames` may be empty or **null**.

 <table>
 <tr>